 POWER Award nominations must include three letters of recommendation as defined in the award guidelines overview.
-Completed nomination forms and the required letters must be submitted by the chapter to the POWER Award committee chair and the WiNUP executive director by May 1.
+Completed nomination forms and the required letters must be submitted by the chapter to the POWER Award committee chair and the WiNUP Executive Director by MAY 1.